Telstra mobile plans: price, data and best value options compared

 Recommended plans:

-This plan gives you an extra 95GB on the first recharge, for a total of 260GB.
-This means that you get around 21GB per month for just over $29 per month.
+This plan gives you an extra 145GB for the first 12 months for a total of 300GB.
+This means that you get 25GB per month for just over $29 per month.
+If you wish to recharge after the first year, you’ll only get 165GB, making it not nearly as worthwhile.

 On the other hand, there are some plans that stand out in terms of being particularly poor value, so if you’re going to sign up with Telstra regardless, we’d at least steer clear of the following options.